MarcialRosales/task-demo/README.md

 task-sample        stopped           0/1         1G       1G
 ```

-Now we can execute our task:
+Now we can execute our task.
+We will use the [v3 REST api of *Cloud Foundry*](http://v3-apidocs.cloudfoundry.org/version/3.0.0/index.html#tasks) however we can equally run tasks via the [CF CLI](https://docs.cloudfoundry.org/devguide/using-tasks.html#task-proceses).

 ```
 $ ./runTask.sh task-sample
 ```